Q: What is a charter school?

 Q: How is OPS different than other schools in the

 A: OPS is not only centered on a college preparatory curriculum

 but has a unique focus on the arts and community service in order

 to develop well-rounded students.
 We have the goal of

 preparing 100% of our graduates to gain admission and thrive at

 Q: Do you have to live in Oxford or Granville County to

-A: No. As a NC charter school, Oxford Preparatory would be
+A: No. As a NC charter school, Oxford Preparatory is open

-open to any student who is domiciled in North Carolina.
+to any student who is a domiciled North Carolina resident.
 If

 there are more applicants than spaces, a blind public lottery will